gvwilson/sensibleadventures/nardica/nardica.md

-than Iffy's hand circled above the building like a flock of birds from her nature book, so beautiful that it took her a moment to realize that each one carried a single-shot laser capable of drilling a small hole through a centerimeter of Navy-grade armor or a meter of concrete.
+than Iffy's hand circled above the building like a flock of birds from her nature book, so beautiful that it took her a moment to realize that each one carried a single-shot laser capable of drilling a small hole through a centimeter of Navy-grade armor or a meter of concrete.
 She couldn't see any greenhouses, or robotic sentries like the ones that had guarded the governor's mansion in Rothera, but she didn't doubt for a moment that the two-story folly in front of her was more than capable of defending itself.